Topics and Subtopics.

 Peak Population 2055: Really?
 That soon?

-Is it realistic that Earth could reach peak population by 2055, there really the largest number of under 35s on Earth there will ever be?
+Is it realistic that Earth could reach peak population by 2055?
+Is there really already the largest number of under 35s on Earth there will ever be?
 Peak newborns already?
 What is the reality, and what are the implications?

 Read More »

-Next steps for mankind don’t include the Sci-Fi dream of a new home planet.
+The daunting steps to the multiplanetary species Sci-Fi dream of new home planets.

 There is a dream, often explored in science fiction, where humanity inhabits not just one planet, but many.

-While the dream is still centuries away, as is ‘Earth 2.0‘, the reality, working towards small outposts on Mars or the Moon or even beyond is overwhelming compelling and can provide many rewards.
+While the dream is still centuries away, as is ‘Earth 2.0‘, the reality, working towards small outposts on Mars or the Moon or even beyond is overwhelmingly compelling and can provide many rewards.

-Humanity may get back up outposts, but for centuries, will have no real second home, and over 99% of us will still need to live on our one finite planet.
+Humanity may get minor outposts, but for centuries, will have no real second home, and over 99% of us will still need to live on our one finite planet.

 Read More »